-The collections team at the Royal College of Surgeons welcomes opportunities for collaborative research based around its diverse collections.
-Material cared for by the museum holds a great interest for a wide variety of fields including history of medicine, dentistry, osteology, bioarchaeology, museology, evolutionary anthropology, climatology, veterinary science and wildlife conservation.
+The Museums of the Royal College of Surgeons of England welcomes opportunities for collaborative research based around the RCS England's diverse collections.
+These hold a great interest for a wide variety of fields including history of medicine, dentistry, osteology, bioarchaeology, museology, evolutionary anthropology, climatology, veterinary science and wildlife conservation.
 Research may be based on collections, texts, objects or practices.

-Following the closure of the College building from 2017-2020 for redevelopment, all Museums collections have now been placed into storage for the duration of this project.
+Following the closure of the College building from 2017-2021 for redevelopment, all collections have now been placed into storage for the duration of this project.

 During the closure we are committed to maintaining the maximum access possible to stored collections for research, however, as collections are now located across multiple sites with varying access to facilities, it may not be possible to access all requested objects and considerable notice will be required for all research requests.

-We will continue to respond to requests for images throughout the closure period - providing that those requested are already held by the RCS as we are currently unable to offer a service for new photography of collections.
+The museums team will continue to respond to requests for images throughout the closure period - providing that those requested are already held by the RCS England as we are currently unable to offer a service for new photography of collections.

-Online search facilities will continue to be available through our online catalogue 'Surgicat' which covers all museums and archives holdings: http://surgicat.rcseng.ac.uk/
+Online search facilities will continue to be available through our online catalogue 'Surgicat' which covers all RCS England's museums and archives holdings: http://surgicat.rcseng.ac.uk/

 Archives enquiries should be directed to: firstname.lastname@example.org